Course Descriptions

 Ed.
 636 – EUROPEAN HISTORY

 We will cover the Concept Outline and the required course content for each historical period.
-The Historical Periods in the Concept Outline will include key concepts, supporting concepts, and historical developments that are required knowledge for each period presented in the outline: Period 1: c.1450 to c.1648, Period 2: c.1648 to c.1815, Period3: c.1815 to c.1914, Period 4: c.1914 to the present.
+The Historical Periods in the Concept Outline will include fundamental concepts, supporting concepts, and historical developments that are necessary knowledge for each period presented in the outline: Period 1: c.1450 to c.1648, Period 2: c.1648 to c.1815, Period3: c.1815 to c.1914, Period 4: c.1914 to the present.

 Since this is an APSI, the Agenda will also cover the importance of pacing, methods of essay writing, and the use of literature, art, and primary sources in the AP Curriculum.
-Discussion of textbook selection and additional content-specific materials to complement the course is another aspect of the Institute.
+Another aspect of the Institute is discussing textbook selection and additional content-specific materials to complement the course.
 An overview of how best to use technology, how to review for the exam, what summer reading is suggested, and what post-exam activities are available will also be discussed.
 As always in the APSI, the sharing of "Best Teaching Practices" is another highlight of our week together.

 Ed.
 608 - FRENCH LANGUAGE & CULTURE

 The French L&C AP Summer Institute Workshop will provide a comprehensive overview of all aspects of the AP experience and examination.
 It will help teachers analyze the AP curricular themes and subthemes, learning objectives, achievement level descriptions, test questions, scoring rubrics, and student samples for the new exam.
 We will discuss and develop activities and assessments that present language in a cultural context, appropriately build student proficiencies in the modes of communication, and integrate "authentic materials" into language instruction.
-We will discuss strategies to prepare students for the AP exam effectively, review course requirements, plan the integration of available CB materials as well as develop other course materials.
+We will discuss strategies to effectively prepare students for the AP exam, review course requirements, plan the integration of available CB materials, and develop other course materials.
 We will also train how to navigate/use AP Classroom, AP Daily, and AP Live materials.
 If needed, participants will learn strategies for teaching combo-level courses.

 Ed.
 623 - GERMAN LANGUAGE & CULTURE

-This workshop provides participants with detailed information about the current AP German Language and Culture exam.
+This workshop provides participants with detailed information about the AP German Language and Culture exam.
 Given the interpersonal, interpretive, and presentational modes of communication, the presenter will navigate the participants through all six AP themes by modeling current advancements in the world language classroom.
-The teacher of German today realizes the validity behind effective curricular progression, thereby allowing all students the benefits of the AP experience from the first year of instruction.
+Today, German teachers realize the validity behind effective curricular progression, thereby allowing all students the benefits of the AP experience from the first year of instruction.
 Authentic materials and assessment strategies all lead to a meaningful and successful experience for the proficient speaker of German.

 Ed.
 624 - HUMAN GEOGRAPHY